jethridge13/MWS-Certification-Study-Guide/README.md

 ## <a name="PWA">Progressive Web Apps</a>

+Users expect native applications to be available offline and provide a feature-rich experience that is launchable from their home page.
+You'll be asked to show that you can use service workers, and HTML and JavaScript to build out progressive web application features similar to native applications by:
+* Creating a web app that is available offline, and that caches elements by routing requests through a service worker
+* Storing the default display orientation, theme color, display icon (add to home screen), and splash screen in the web application manifest (or using meta tags)
+* Separating critical application functionality and UI into an application shell that can be loaded independently from the content

+### <a name="PWAOverview">[Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)</a>

 * Progressive Web Apps are user experiences that have the reach of the web and are:
   * Reliable - Load instantly and never show an offline error even when offline or with slow internet
   * Fast - Respond quickly to user interactions with no jank